 This is only likely to be a minor issue for most and easily overcome by the gain from vouchers, but it's worth being aware of.

 Though the name’s confusing, tax credits are simply a type of benefit you get put into your bank account.

-Yet it can be a massive amount of cash, the average payout for those eligible is around £60 a week, that’s over £3,000 a year, so this isn’t small potatoes (see Childcare Tax Credits guide for whether you're eligible).
+Yet it can be a massive amount of cash.
+The average payout is about £60 a week - over £3,000 a year, so this isn’t small potatoes (see Childcare Tax Credits guide for whether you're eligible).

-The problem is for a number of people with kids (depending on how many) getting childcare vouchers reduces your eligibility for tax credits; potentially leaving you out of pocket.
+But for a number of people with kids (depending on how many) getting childcare vouchers reduces your eligibility for tax credits, potentially leaving you out of pocket.

-The Jones are entitled to 70% of their childcare costs in tax credits.
+The Joneses are entitled to 70% of their childcare costs in tax credits.

 Pay £100 in cash a week - they get £70 of tax credits.